 Proposals should describe the theme, content, time and duration of the proposed display.
 All proposals will be considered to determine which groups will be granted permission to use the exhibit cases.

-The Library Exhibit Coordinators reserve the right to defer scheduling use of the case at particular times in order to allow for the consideration of different proposals.
+The Library Exhibit Coordinators reserve the right to defer scheduling use of the case at particular times to allow for the consideration of different proposals.
 Ordinarily, the exhibit case will be booked no more than one year in advance.

 The Library reserves the right, with proper notice, to reschedule any proposed exhibit if it conflicts with the Library's need for the exhibit space.
-An exhibit may be canceled at any stage if the exhibitors have not met the agreed upon conditions and deadlines.
+An exhibit may be canceled at any stage if the exhibitors have not met the agreed-upon conditions and deadlines.